Child Protection International

 Child Protection International (CPI) began in response to one incident in a remote town of Southern Sudan.
 In October 2007, University of Minnesota graduate student Gabriel Kou Solomon learned that his two nieces, Yar and Ajak Mading were violently abducted by armed men during a cattle raid on their village.
 Students affiliated with the Human Rights Program joined together to advocate for the rescue of the two girls by launching the Save Yar Campaign.
 The campaign has grown into an international non-governmental organization (NGO).

-CPI works to end systematic child abduction and address its root causes.
+CPI worked to end systematic child abduction and address its root causes.
 The organization is guided by international human rights standards, including the United Nations Convention on the Rights of the Child.
 It affirms a children's rights to not be separated from his or her parents against their will nor deprived of his or her liberty unlawfully or arbitrarily; to preserve his or her identity, nationality, name and family relations without unlawful interference; and to be protected from sexual and economic exploitation.
 In accordance with the Convention, CPI holds states accountable for undertaking all appropriate measures to implement children's rights and to prevent the abduction of, the sale of, or trafficking of children for any purpose or in any form.
 CPI's advocacy for improving the security of children emphasizes:

 - Enforcement: We identify governmental bodies responsible for protecting the rights of children and their parents and we call on them to do so without delay.
 We identify and leverage resources to support governmental and nongovernmental initiatives to uphold those rights and protect the safety of children and their families.